Listed below are ways you may be able to find dental care for yourself or your family.

 Workers at your local county Ohio Department of Job and Family Services (ODJFS) office can help you.
 Find the ODJFS office near you.
 Call the Medicaid Consumer Hotline toll-free at 1-800-324-8680 if you need more help.

-Due to the spread of the coronavirus and the limited services that dental offices are able to provide as a result, the Dental OPTIONS Program is suspended until further notice.
 Applications are not being accepted and names will not be added to the program waiting list at this time.
 To find out more information about safety net dental clinics and a list of clinics in your county, please click on the links above under Safety Net Dental Clinics.

 Dental OPTIONS (Ohio Partnership To Improve Oral health through access to Needed Services) is a program run by the Ohio Department of Health and the Ohio Dental Association.
 The mission of OPTIONS is to help people who have a low income and/or special health care needs get dental care.
 OPTIONS patients are mostly adults; many are the "working poor" or elderly living on a fixed income.
 Eligible patients are matched with volunteer OPTIONS dentists who have agreed to provide dental care for lower fees.